xiphonics/picoTracker/usermanual/content/pages/theme.md

 The Theme Settings screen allows you to customize the appearance of the picoTracker interface, including fonts and colors.

-## NOTE: Theme settings were added in firmware version 2.1.0

 ![screen capture of theme settings screen](image/theme-screen-small.png)

 ## Accessing the Theme Settings